 In your platform, you can now add a screencast as both a formal or informal learning asset.
 Learners can upload assignments by recording a screencast.
 Please note that only Admins and course instructors (or Power Users with granted permissions) can upload screencasts as formal assets into courses, while learners in courses can add screencasts to assignments.

-In order for learners to upload their assignments into their platforms after you've created the training material in the course, they need to access that specific training material in the course.
+For learners to upload their assignments into their platforms after you have created the training material in the course, they need to access that specific training material in the course.
 Once the assignment is displayed in the course player, instructions will be outlined at the top of the player.

 In the course player, the learner can drag and drop the assignment file, provide the link for a YouTube, or Vimeo video, or press the arrow to browse for a file.
 Then, he or she must fill in the Name text field with his or her name and add a description in the corresponding text box.